Associated Faculty, Voice

 - BM, Vocal Performance/BME (cum laude), Central Michigan University, 2013

-Lara Brooks is a lecturer of voice in the School of Music at The Ohio State University.
-She received her Doctor of Musical Arts in Jazz Studies Voice; her Master of Music in Classical Vocal Performance and Literature from the University of Illinois Urbana–Champaign where she studied under Nathan Gunn, Julie Gunn, Sarah Wigley, Yvonne Gonzales-Redman, Dawn Harris and Charles "Chip" McNeill; and her Bachelor of Music Education and Bachelor of Music from Central Michigan University, graduating cum laude.
-She holds professional memberships with the National Association of Teachers of Singing (NATS), The Jazz Educators Network (JEN), The National Opera Association (NOA), Sigma Alpha Iota, and Pi Kappa Lambda.
-She previously taught at Washburn University, Millikin University, The University of Illinois-Springfield, and The Michigan Opera Theatre’s Operetta Workshop.
+Lara Brooks received her Doctor of Musical Arts with a concentration in Jazz Studies, Voice and a cognate in Lyric Theatre Pedagogy; her Master of Music in Classical Vocal Performance and Literature from the University of Illinois Urbana–Champaign where she studied under Nathan Gunn, Julie Gunn, Sarah Wigley, Yvonne Gonzales-Redman, Dawn Harris and Charles "Chip" McNeill.
+She earned her Bachelor of Music Education and Bachelor of Music from Central Michigan University, cum laude.
+She holds professional memberships with the National Association of Teachers of Singing, The Jazz Education Network, The Ohio Music Educators Association, Sigma Alpha Iota, and the National Opera Association.
+Brooks has her Estill Figure Proficiency in Estill Voice Training® and is currently an Estill Master Trainer–Candidate working towards her certification as an Estill Master Trainer.
+This summer, Lara has been selected as one of sixteen early career teachers nationwide to patriciate in the NATS Intern Program, which is an innovative and immersive experience that seeks to pair expert and recognized master teachers with early-career members of NATS.